emmaggie/CompVisProject/README.md

 **Final analysis**

 For statistical evaluation model prior using all examples (pooled experiments) and posterior by updating prior with counts per sample (see: CA and Doing Bayesian...).
+Use Bernoulli binomial for binary cases (future: Drichlet-Multinomial for multiclass).